-Crypto investigator still needs permission to view files
+Crypto investigator needs permission to view files

 Hans Bühler was an engineer and salesman for the encryption device firm.
 After his arrest, the Federal Department of Foreign Affairs was not particularly helpful, as Chris Blumer told the newspaper.

 “We were disappointed and felt poorly informed.
-They kept advising us to get our own lawyer to help set my father free,” Blumer said, adding that her father had known nothing about the devices being used to spy.
+They kept advising us to get our own lawyer to help set my father free,” Blumer said, adding that her father had not known that the devices were being tampered with to commit espionage.
 When Iran demanded and received ransom money, her family initially thought that Crypto had paid.

 “Today we know that it was the German secret service.
 Germany didn’t want any fuss,” she said in the interview.
 Her father finally came home nearly a year later, gaunt and traumatized.
 Crypto terminated his contract, and he was the first person to publicly suggest that Crypto devices might have been manipulated.